 Novus Ordo prayer mat.

-George himself is very fond of participating in ecumenical services - for example he attends a Catholic church in Croydon where the deacon welcomes Muslim worshippers, explaining that "After all, we all believe the same thing really."
+George himself is very fond of participating in ecumenical services - for example he attends a Catholic church in the Southwark archdiocese where the deacon welcomes Muslim worshippers, explaining that "After all, we all believe the same thing really."

 George has not been on the traditional haj, finding Mecca a little too expensive for a pilgrimage.
 However, he is shortly planning a two-week stay in Bradford, visiting the Alhambra Theatre, a well-known shrine.
 Here he plans to hear a Paul Inwood arrangement of sacred Islamic music, played by the ukelele orchestra of Great Britain.

 The Alhambra, Bradford, soon to host sacred music from the ukelele orchestra of Great Britain.